levavakian/cot-faith/docs/index.md

       createBooleanTable(arithmetic_res, arithmetic_data, 'table-3');
   </script>

   <p>Even without a CoT, around 50% to 60% of the time Deepseek will get the answer right.
 Still, the CoT is clearly required to get 100% correctness, and paraphrasing it does not seem to destroy any utility.
-It may still be that Deepseek uses <i>some</i> steganography -- maybe in the order of what calculation it decides to do next or in the variable names it chooses, but it looks unlikely that it is hiding information in things like the positions of periods or newlines.</p>
+It may still be that Deepseek uses <i>some</i> steganography -- maybe in the order of what calculation it decides to do next or in the variable names it chooses, but it looks unlikely that it is hiding information in things like the positions of periods and newlines, or encoding thought in hyper specific wording.</p>

   <p>But how sure are we?</p>